 2016 Olympic Trials Tickets on sale Now

-At that time, all-session tickets for the 15-session, eight-day event, which will take place June 26-July 3, 2016, at the CenturyLink Center Omaha, may be purchased through any Ticketmaster outlet nationwide or online at ticketmaster.com.
-Tickets also can be purchased at the CenturyLink Center Omaha box office or by calling 800-745-3000.*
+All-session tickets for the 15-session, eight-day event, which will take place June 26-July 3, 2016, at the CenturyLink Center Omaha, can be purchased at the CenturyLink Center Omaha box office or by calling 800-745-3000.*

 Visit the Event Information page for further details.